Martinomagnifico/reveal.js-simplemenu/README.md

 Simplemenu works in setups with multiple Reveal instances.

-There are two JavaScript files for Simplemenu, a regular one, `simplemenu.js`, and a module one, `simplemenu.esm.js`.
+There are two JavaScript files for Simplemenu, a regular one, `simplemenu.js`, and a module one, `simplemenu.mjs`.
 You only need one of them:

 #### Regular